 Your first point of combat to fix the Windows 11 update issue is to restart the PC.
 There’s no rocket science involved here; simply power down the device by going to Start Menu > tap on the Power option.
 Select Restart from the menu.

 You will have to wait for a few minutes but once the PC reboots itself, check if updating to Windows 11 is any problem even now.

 The probability of intercepting error code 0x8007007f when upgrading to Windows 11 is higher while using Windows 11 Installation Assistant.
-It turns out using an assistant does the job.
-However, some system files may obstruct its progress as it may not have the necessary access to modify specific system files.
+It turns out that using an assistant does the job.
+However, some system files may obstruct their progress as they may not have the necessary access to modify specific system files.

 Using Windows 11 Installation Assistant as admin can help bypass the issue while ensuring you repeat the same procedure to upgrade to Windows 11 that you used earlier.

-- First, right-click on Windows 11 Installation Assistant icon, tap on “Run as administrator”.
+- First, right-click on the Windows 11 Installation Assistant icon, tap on “Run as administrator”.

-- Repeat the procedure you did earlier upgrading to Windows 11.
-There are high chances that you will be able to install Windows 11 without much hassle.
+- Repeat the procedure you did earlier, upgrading to Windows 11.
+There are high chance that you will be able to install Windows 11 without much hassle.